 Closed Kinetic Chain Exercises

 They are usually multi-joint movements.
-The opposite of CKCE are open kinetic chain exercises.
+The opposite of CKCE is open kinetic chain exercises.

 Examples of Closed Kinetic Chain Exercises include: